 When you’re first starting your business, chances are, you’re wearing a lot of hats.
 You’re the business owner—but you’re also acting as the administrative assistant, the accounting manager, the marketing director…you get the picture.

-But as you grow your company, it’s important to narrow down your responsibilities and focus on taking your business to the next level—and choosing a title that reflects that.
+But as you grow your company, it’s important to narrow down your responsibilities and focus on taking your business to the next level—and choose a business title that reflects that.

 What’s in a Name?
 Why Small Business Owner Titles Are Important

-First things first—before we jump into the different titles to consider, let’s quickly cover why choosing the right title is important for small business owners.
+First things first—before we jump into the different business titles to consider, let’s quickly cover why choosing the right business title is so important.